Connectom Networking and Innovation Fund

 Prof. Dr. Bernhard Humm, Darmstadt University of Applied Sciences, Department of Computer Science

-The idea of social media was originally to enable the most open possible exchange of information and opinions between people and thus to support communication.
-This idea of social participation is being massively disrupted by current developments: where an open exchange of opinions on political topics was possible, forums are increasingly flooded with hate and threats of violence.
-Where free access to information was the goal, false factual claims are increasingly being posted and in some cases automatically disseminated.
-Texts, images and videos are used and semantically linked with each other.
-It is becoming increasingly difficult for children and young people in particular to classify information.
-The recognition of toxic information can fundamentally occur in two different ways: intrinsically through the analysis and evaluation of published content or extrinsically through the evaluation of such content in the context of other information.
+The original idea of social media was to enable people to exchange information and opinions as openly as possible and thus support communication.
+This idea of social participation is being massively disrupted by current developments: where an open exchange of opinions on political issues was possible, the forums are increasingly being flooded with hate and threats of violence.
+Where free access to information was the goal, false factual claims are increasingly being made and in some cases automatically disseminated.
+Texts, images and videos are used and semantically linked to each other.
+It is becoming increasingly difficult for children and young people in particular to categorise information.
+There are two basic ways in which toxic information can be recognised: intrinsically by analysing and evaluating published content or extrinsically by evaluating such content in the context of other information.
 One must be able to classify a post as harmless banter or opinion, insult, discrimination, or even threat.

 In addition, a distinction must be made between a harmless private false claim, a socially relevant false claim that should at least be commented on journalistically, and even acts of disinformation that are relevant under criminal law.
-Automatic procedures can help with the classification, as the DeTox project has already shown.
-Nevertheless, the topics and language of toxic content change continuously, so it is necessary for the models (automatic procedures – intelligent systems) to learn on a regular basis.
-However, for models based on neural networks, further training can lead to previously trained content being overwritten and the models now no longer functioning on the original (old) data (“catastrophic forgetting”).
-A complete retraining is usually not practicable due to the high model complexities and the associated high computational effort.
-False messages are not only composed of language (text).
-To transfer opinions, images and text are often assembled from another context and placed in a new, non-existent context.
+Automatic processes can help with categorisation, as the DeTox project has already shown.
+However, the topics and language of toxic content are constantly changing, so it is necessary for the models (automatic processes – intelligent systems) to be regularly retrained.
+In the case of models based on neural networks, however, further training can lead to previously trained content being overwritten and the models no longer functioning on the original (old) data (‘catastrophic forgetting’).
+Complete retraining is usually not practicable due to the high model complexity and the associated high computational effort.
+False reports are not only made up of language (text).
+In order to transfer opinions, images and texts are often combined from a different context and placed in a new, non-existent context.
 This makes human and automatic recognition particularly difficult.
-Therefore, approaches are needed that analyze the text and the image in context.
+Therefore, approaches are needed that analyse the text and the image in context.

-Cooperation in the Repeated Prisoner’s Dilemma with Algorithmic Players / How Cooperative are Humans and AI Algorithms?
+Cooperation in the Repeated Prisoner’s Dilemma with Algorithmic Players / Wie kooperativ sind Menschen und KI-Algorithmen?

 Prof. Dr. Oliver Hinz, Goethe University Frankfurt, Department of Economics